dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > So, yes, one might rightly say this article is more complicated than
 > it needs to be.
 The point is to coerce materialists into admitting a
 > definition of the soul, so that they must also admit the
-> sociophysical consequences of such a concepts existence, which I
+> sociophysical consequences of such a concept's existence, which I
 > believe does not descend from the cause of the soul, but from its
 > phenomenology.
 Like everything else I feel is important to write, it
 > is not easy to understand.
 I'm not writing for mass appeal.
 I'm also